2016 Pampanga local elections

-Local elections was held in the Province of Pampanga on May 9, 2016, as part of the 2016 general election.
+Local elections were held in the Province of Pampanga on May 9, 2016, as part of the 2016 general election.
 Voters selected candidates for all local positions: a town mayor, vice mayor and town councilors, as well as members of the Sangguniang Panlalawigan, the vice-governor, governor and representatives for the four districts of Pampanga.

 Gubernatorial election

 Incumbent Governor Lilia Pineda ran for her final term unopposed.